 So the website and application format needs to be straightforward and precise.
 Recruitment Consultant Nathan Vance suggests that recruiters should take a break once in a while and do the application process for the jobs in their company.
 Then only they can understand the areas which demand attention for a better experience.

-The next phase is when the candidate interacts with the company personnel's and interview panel.
-A good conduct infuses confidence in the applicant and unleashes the best performance.
+The next phase is when the candidate interacts with the company personnel and interview panel.
+Good conduct infuses confidence in the applicant and unleashes the best performance.

-Around 87% people saw the interviews as a means of knowing the employer.
+Around 87% of people saw the interviews as a means of knowing the employer.

 Moreover, even if the candidate is rejected for a job he should be treated as an agent of the organization who will be talking about the process and the company in the outside world.
 Companies default in the sense that they don’t bother to call or mail the rejected candidates leading to dissatisfaction.